 String Tension By Racket

-This point really made me smile as I’ve done some silly things in the past when it comes to this aspect!
 I remember earlier in my tennis development where I was obsessed with creating as much power as possible and ended up putting natural gut in a Babolat Pure Drive Tour Plus at 46lbs!
-It was a recipe for disaster.
-Not only was the gut a poor choice of string for the racket and my game, the racket itself is an absolute rocket launcher.
-Needless to say, I looked to string the racket in a different way pretty quickly!

 If you have a powerful racket, string higher in order to dilute some of the racket’s power and maintain control of the ball If you have a low powered racket, try stringing a little looser.

 If you’re in a situation where you are using a low powered racket with a high-powered string, find a happy medium.

 I’ve provided you with some useful guidelines to follow when you come to getting your racket strung next time, but there are always those who don’t fit the mould.

 The other thing to consider is that polyester strings had not been invented during that era, so players were trying to find other ways to tame the power of the natural gut.

 Still, don’t try these at home unless you’re feeling brave!

-Review by: Tom
+Article by: Tom